jlacko/RCzechia/cran-comments.md

+## Resubmission
+This is a resubmission; compared to previous version I have

+* fixed the encoding issues that led to failure of build of pdf manuals
+* slightly amended vignette to speed up generation
+* the note about large size of data remains; there is no workaround for that

 ## First submission
 This is a first submission both for me as person and for the package.
 I appreciate the attention of reviewers and thank in advance for their patience.